Feeds:

 My fee is $30 for this mini-consult.

-The mini-consult doesn’t include the more comprehensive workup or computerized FoodPharmacy™ eating guidelines that I usually create for each individual.
-But I always individualize my recommendations as far as possible, and you won’t receive one-size-fits-all generic responses.
+The mini-consult isn’t a comprehensive workup, but I always individualize my recommendations as far as possible, and you won’t receive one-size-fits-all generic responses.
+You will receive a detailed email with my comments and recommendations.

 The mini-consult is perfect for you if you…